Lonnie Gordon: Early life and career

 Gordon has hit the U.S. dance chart two more times in 1996, with the songs "Dirty Love" on Geffen Records, which peaked at No. 6, and "If You Really Love Me" released on Big Bang Records, which peaked at No. 42.
 In 2000, she released the compilation album No Regret, which included many of her singles and album highlights, as well as two new songs.
 A cover of "He Lives in You", was released as its lead single.
 Also, in 1997, Lonnie Gordon worked with European dance producers P.O.F., Roland Michael and Demetrius Ross and remixed the single, If You Really Love Me originally written and recorded by Stevie Wonder.

 In 2002, Gordon starred as the lead vocalist and narrator for "Zumanity", another side of Cirque du Soleil, in Las Vegas.
 Working with Cirque du Soleil and moving to Las Vegas was a bold career move that provided an opportunity for Gordon to showcase her strong vocals and stage presence.
 After leaving Cirque du Soleil, Gordon made her way back to London, England and constantly toured, working with UK-based company Allaboutdivas.com.

 In 2007, Gordon established her own label Gordon Records, from which she released four compilation albums including several new songs.
 She also exhibited her paintings around this time in Las Vegas.

 A remastered special edition CD of her unreleased UK 1990 album, If I Have to Stand Alone, was released in April 2009 on the Cherry Pop record label, with additional unreleased mixes from PWL's vaults.

 In 2009, "Catch You Baby", a re-recording of the 1991 hit, "Gonna Catch You", was released by Positiva/EMI as a digital-only download in early August 2009, with a host of mixes, including mixes by Pete Hammond and 7TH Heaven.

 In 2010–2011, Gordon again toured the UK and Europe as well as performing at major HIV / AIDS benefits worldwide.

+On April 24, 2026, Gordon released the single "Get the Funk" through Royale Box Records.